 Montalcino, the Home of Brunello

-Probably inhabited since Etruscan times, the hill upon which attractive Montalcino sits was mentioned for the first time in a document dated 814 AD, when Emperor Ludovico il Pio granted the land to the abbot of Sant’Antimo Abbey.
-In the 10th century, the settlement saw a sudden and remarkable increase in population, when people fleeing the nearby town of Roselle took up residence in Montalcino.
-The town reached its current size in the 14th century, like many Tuscan medieval borghi, it experienced long periods of peace, often enjoying a certain degree of prosperity.
+Probably inhabited since Etruscan times, the hill upon which attractive Montalcino sits saw a sudden and remarkable increase in population, when people fleeing the nearby town of Roselle took up residence there in the 10th century, reaching its current size in the 14th century, like many Tuscan medieval borghi, it experienced long periods of peace, often enjoying a certain degree of prosperity.
 During the Late Middle Ages, Montalcino was still an independent and important commune thanks to its strategic location on the Via Francigena; however, it soon became a satellite of the more aggressive city of Siena and was deeply affected by the conflicts in which the city became embroiled.
 When Florence conquered Siena in 1555, Montalcino continued to resist for almost four years, but finally surrendered to the Florentines.
 It remained under the control of Florence until 1861, when the Grand Duchy of Tuscany was amalgamated into a united Italy.

-Situated only 40-50 km away from Siena, Montalcino is mainly famous for the production of one of the world’s most delicious wines, Brunello di Montalcino, made from the Sangiovese Grosso grapes grown in the surrounding vineyards.
-This fleshy wine, which pairs well with grilled meat and game, is not the only wine produced in the area; Montalcino, in fact, is also very well known for its Rosso di Montalcino, a variety of Super Tuscan wines and Moscadello.
+Situated only 40-50 km away from Siena, Montalcino is mainly famous for the production of one of the world’s most esteemed wines, Brunello di Montalcino, made from the Sangiovese Grosso grapes grown in the surrounding vineyards, bu it is not the only one wine produced in the area; Montalcino, in fact, is also very well known for its Rosso di Montalcino, a variety of Super Tuscan wines and Moscadello.
 Surrounded by the most breathtaking countryside in Tuscany – the Val d’Orcia – the town offers priceless views over the Asso, Ombrone and Arbia valleys, dotted with olive groves, vineyards and picturesque villages.
 The historic centre of Montalcino boasts many well-preserved medieval structures and a remarkable number of enoteche (wine bars & shops) lining its charming cobblestone streets.

 Things to see and do in Montalcino

 One of the first things you see as you approach Montalcino from Siena is the majestic pentagonal Fortress built in the second half of the 14th century atop the highest point of the town.
 This beautiful medieval structure incorporates some of the pre-existing southern walls, the keep of Santo Martini, the tower of San Giovanni and an ancient basilica, which is now the fortress chapel.
-A symbol of the Sienese resistance against the Spaniards and the Florentines, the Fortress of Montalcino offers fabulous views across the manicured countryside and is home to the most atmospheric enoteca in town, Enoteca La Fortezza di Montalcino, where you can have unforgettable wine tasting experiences.
+A symbol of the Sienese resistance against the Spaniards and the Florentines, the Fortress of Montalcino offers fabulous views across the manicured countryside.

 Montalcino’s town square – Piazza del Popolo – lies a 5-minute walk from the Fortress and houses one of the loveliest buildings in Tuscany: Palazzo dei Priori.
 Also known as Palazzo Comunale, Montalcino’s town hall was built between the 13th and 14th centuries and is embellished with a tall and slender clock tower, probably the most popular landmark in town.
 Another building of interest on Piazza del Popolo is La Loggia, a Renaissance-style structure built between the 14th and 15th centuries.